Shoutouts to the GameFAQs Melee boards for playing a huge role in the editing process!

 Note: The following is a very brief overview of the competitive game from the release of the game until 2006.
 It was such an incredibly interesting and exciting time for the game that The Smash Brothers documentary was created to describe this time.
 The documentary is incredibly well made and does well in capturing the history of the game.
 Here is a link to the first episode:

 Upon the release of Melee in 2001, the game was largely played casually.
-By 2002 a few fans of the game became interested in playing competitively and a series of tournaments, known as Tournament Go, were founded.
+By 2002 a few fans of the game became interested in playing competitively and a series of tournaments, known as Tournament Go, was founded.
 Ken famously won Tournament Go 4 in 2003, the first in the series that he had attended.
 This was the beginning of his dominance from 2003 until the beginning of 2006, where he won nearly every tournament he attended and rarely lost to anybody.
 One of the most notable exceptions was a tournament known as MOAST 3 in 2005, where he was defeated by his good friend Isai.
 His title as the best player was finally challenged in 2006, when a few new players; PC Chris, Korean DJ and Mew2king improved extremely quickly and began to beat Ken.
 This was the MLG era, as many of the large tournaments were run by Major League Gaming.
 Most of the players from the MLG era moved on after the release of Brawl and became largely inactive.
 However, one player continued to play Melee and hone his skills with the objective of becoming a perfect player: Mew2king.

-Jason “Mew2king” Zimmerman was the first god to rise and become a top level player when he began to challenge players such as Ken in 2006 and 2007.
+Jason “Mew2king” Zimmerman was the first god to rise and become a top-level player when he began to challenge players such as Ken in 2006 and 2007.
 He mains Marth, Sheik and Fox.
-He is known as a perfectionist with an incredible work ethic, and has spent thousands of hours studying frame data and refining his combos.
+He is known as a perfectionist with an incredible work ethic and has spent thousands of hours studying frame data and refining his combos.
 As a result, he has earned the title of “The Robot.”
 In addition, he is known as the master of Final Destination, one of the competitive legal stages in Melee.
 His combos with Marth on Final Destination are so devastating that he consistently zero to deaths Fox and Falco players with one grab.
 Mew2king is also the greatest edgeguarder of the game, as being offstage against him almost certainly means death.

 Mew2king’s rise began in 2006, where he began to place in the top 8 at MLG tournaments.
 By 2007, he was known as the best player in the world.
 He won several major tournaments that year, including Cataclysm 3, EVO East, MELEE-FC Diamond and EVO West over top players such as PC Chris, Cactuar, ChuDat and KoreanDJ.
 However, he failed to win the largest tournament of the year, EVO 2007, where he was upset by an up and coming Jigglypuff player named Mang0.
-Jigglypuff became Mew2king’s achilles’ heel for the next few years, and continues to be a difficult character for him to play against.
+Jigglypuff became Mew2king’s Achilles’ heel for the next few years and continues to be a difficult character for him to play against.
 Going into 2008, Mew2king aimed to reclaim his title as the best player, however, he was defeated by Mang0 in two straight sets in Grand Finals of Pound 3, an American national tournament.
 As the set progressed, Mew2king became increasingly frustrated and discouraged.
 He has always been a very calculating player, which is extremely useful against a character like Fox.
 It is very easy to combo Fox, and once Mew2king finds an opening, he can simply follow his flowchart combos until Fox is dead.
 However, Jigglypuff cannot be comboed like Fox.
 To defeat Jigglypuff, a player must win neutral exchanges and read the other player’s movement.
 This is a direct counter to Mew2king’s standard and predictable playstyle.
 It is the reason for which he struggled against Mang0’s Jigglypuff and later against Hungrybox, and he never fully overcame his Jigglypuff problem.

 After his defeat at Pound 3, Mew2king was no longer considered the best player in the world, with Mang0 taking that title.
 However, he was still considered a top player.
 For the next five years, he consistently won regional tournaments and placed in the top 5 at nationals.
 One of these nationals was Revival of Melee in 2009.
 At the time, Brawl was at its peak in popularity, and Melee had very few national tournaments.
 It can be argued that one set at this tournament played a pivotal role in Melee’s return to popularity; Loser’s Finals.
 Mew2king was fresh off a loss to Mang0 and was playing against a top player by the name of DaShizWiz.
 He went up 2 games to 1 in the first 3 games of the set.
 In game 4, DaShizWiz was winning 3 stocks to 1 and it looked certain that he would tie up the set.
 However, Mew2king completed an incredible comeback to win the game and the set, leaving the crowd extremely shocked and excited.
 He advanced to Grand Finals, where he was swiftly defeated by Mang0.
 Despite this fact, Game 4 of Loser’s Finals was the most memorable part of the tournament, and it is cherished by Melee fans around the country.
 It also brought a lot of new fans to the Melee community, with the Youtube video going viral.
 Mew2king may have failed to win Revival of Melee, but he succeeded in saving the game.